COSI-Lab/print.dev/Readme.txt

 - Made a github to share info
 - Discussed goals
 - Began website front-end in html/javascript
-- Began database back-end in python
+- Began research on server basics

+11/14/13
+- Began research on CUPS, python, and mysql
+-